WHAT IS FINANCE?

 All School of Business majors can also be completed through the dual degree program EUROBIZ (dual degree with German Studies).

-Students who major in Finance are eligible to apply to the 4+1 Financial Risk Management Program
+Students who major in Finance are eligible to apply to the Accelerated Master's Programs in the School of Business.

 HOW TO DECLARE:

 APPLICATION REQUIRED.
 Admission is very competitive and requires a strong GPA along with the completion of specific courses.
 Find more information and the application here.

 ACCT 2001 - Principles of Financial Accounting (Major Requirement)